-• Alzheimer's Disease.
+- Alzheimer's Disease.
 We initiated a randomized, placebo-controlled, multi-center phase 1/2a clinical study of pepinemab in AD, or the SIGNAL-AD trial, in 2021.
-This trial is based on evidence from the

-SIGNAL clinical trial in HD that showed treatment with pepinemab reduced cognitive decline and induced a sharp increase in glucose metabolism in the brain during HD disease progression as detected by conventional FDG-PET imaging.
+This trial is based on evidence from the SIGNAL clinical trial in HD that showed treatment with pepinemab reduced cognitive decline and induced a sharp increase in glucose metabolism in the brain during HD disease progression as detected by conventional FDG-PET imaging.
 Previous studies in AD have shown that decline in glucose metabolism correlates with cognitive decline.
 In April 2023, we reached our enrollment target for the Phase 1b/2 SIGNAL-AD study evaluating pepinemab as a potential treatment for people with mild dementia due to AD.
-It is anticipated that all 50 participants will have completed 12-months of treatment by June 30, 2024, and SIGNAL-AD topline data will be reported in the third quarter of 2024.

-- Cancer Studies.
+As of June 6, 2024, the last patient completed their last visit in the SIGNAL-AD Phase 1b/2 study of pepinemab treatment for Alzheimer's disease.
+SIGNAL-AD topline data was reported by Eric Siemers, MD, Principal Investigator of the SIGNAL-AD trial at the Alzheimer's Association International Conference in Philadelphia on July 31, 2024. - Cancer Studies.
 We and others have shown that SEMA4D, the target of pepinemab, is highly expressed in head and neck cancer where it impedes recruitment and activation of cytotoxic T cells that can attack the tumor while also inducing differentiation of myeloid derived suppressor cells that inhibit any remaining tumoricidal immune activity.
 Head and neck cancer is, therefore, a cancer in which immunotherapy with pepinemab in combination with a checkpoint inhibitor such as KEYTRUDA could be uniquely effective.
-We have entered into a collaboration with Merck, Sharp & Dohme, who is supplying KEYTRUDA, for first-line treatment of head and neck cancer patients, and have analyzed interim data from the first 36 patients in the study.
+We have entered into a collaboration with Merck, Sharp & Dohme, who is supplying KEYTRUDA, for first-line treatment of head and neck cancer patients and have analyzed interim data from the first 36 patients in the study.
 In a similar arrangement, we are collaborating with Merck KGaA (EMD Serono in the U.S.), who is supplying Bavencio, another checkpoint inhibitor, for combination with pepinemab in pancreatic cancer.
-Pepinemab is also being evaluated by third parties in investigator-sponsored trials, or ISTs, for breast cancer, and in multiple "window of opportunity" studies in additional cancer indications. - Huntington's Disease.
+Pepinemab is also being evaluated by third parties in

+- investigator-sponsored trials, or ISTs, for breast cancer, and in multiple "window of opportunity" studies in additional cancer indications. - Huntington's Disease.
 We have currently paused our research efforts for HD.
 We evaluated pepinemab for the treatment of HD in our Phase 2 SIGNAL trial.
 Topline data for this trial, consisting of 265 subjects, was reported in late September 2020.
 Although the study did not meet its prespecified primary endpoints, it provided important new information, including evidence of cognitive benefit and a reduction in brain atrophy and increase in brain metabolic activity in patients with manifest disease symptoms.
 An improved study design would focus on patients with early signs of cognitive or functional deficits since they appeared to derive the greatest treatment benefit.
 The Company is evaluating its development strategy in terms of business opportunity and other near-term clinical activities.
 To advance planning for a potential phase 3 study of pepinemab in HD, we requested a Type C meeting with the FDA to discuss details of the study design and key endpoints.
 We received requested clarifications regarding suitable endpoints for regulatory review from the FDA, and these will be incorporated in a possible future phase 3 study.